britabrame/rest-api-sample-test-framework/README.md

 ## About
-Sample API test framework using the open source Star Wars API.
-This project was developed to serve as a simple skeleton for new projects, or as a sandbox to try out API test framework features.
+This is a sample API test framework using [SWAPI](https://swapi.dev/), a Stars Wars data source accessible through an API.
+This project was developed to serve as a simple skeleton for new projects, and as a sandbox to try out API test framework features.

 ### Built with
 * Java